anonexploiter/anon/_posts/Lumberjack-tryhackme.md

+---

+title: Lumberjack_Log4j-Writeup-tryhackme

+date: 2022-02-02 15:23:05 +0200

+categories: [Log4j]

+tags: tryhackme

+---

+## Status

-﻿Hello everyone this is my first ctf writeup.
+ Hello everyone this is my first ctf writeup.
 Name of the box is Lumberjack from tryhackme, it’s based on Log4j (CVE-2021-44228) it is a medium level challenge.

 Created by : SilverStr